Daniel-Ricardo-Simao-Projects/SEC-ibft/README.md

 ## Tests

 After running the script 'puppet-master.py' you will be prompted to choose a test to run.
+For the clients the tests are:

+1. **Regular** - A regular test with no faults
+2. **Over Spend** - Clients attempted to spend more money than their account balance.
+3. **Over Access** Clients attempted to transfer funds from one account to itself disguised as another account.
+4. **Double Spend** - Clients tried to spend the same funds twice.

-The tests are:
+For the server the tests are:

 1. **Regular** - A regular test with no faults
 2. **Fake Leader** - A test where one of the nodes is a fake leader